Archaeological Field School in Montana & Wyoming

 In the field school, you will learn as much about outdoor survival as archaeological field methods.
 However, this is not a class in wilderness backpacking (check out the National Outdoor Leadership School (NOLS) for this type of adventure) and you do not need to have prior experience camping or hiking to participate in the class.
 For those of you who are unfamiliar with how to properly plan to clothe yourself for more than 40 days of mountain weather, check out the NOLS equipment lists.
 Don't fool yourself into not purchasing some of these items.
 You will need them!

 - Your own tent (such as a decent 2 person backpacking tent), sleeping bag (consider a 10-20 degree bag), sleeping pad, ground cover, and stout metal tent pegs.
-If you are coming with a friend, you may share a tent.
+This is the heaviest bulk of your gear – plan for 10 lbs or less.
+Less is more, you don’t need more than a few outfits.

 - Two pairs of shoes in case you get wet.
-One pair should be hiking boots for archaeological survey, and one pair should be shoes that you can wear crossing rivers (sandals, Tevas, or Keens).
+One pair should be hiking boots for archaeological survey, and one pair should be shoes that you can wear crossing rivers (i.e. hiking sandals such as Tevas, or Keens.
+You must wear closed toed shoes in rattlesnake country or when staff tells you need to.

 - Windbreaker, warm coat, thermals, winter hat and gloves.
 IT WILL GET COLD!!